opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        password: root

    -
+       # Almost all HA test cases are trying to login to a controller node named 'node1'
+       # and then kill some processes running on it.
+       # If you don't want to reset the attack node name for each test case, this
-       # This can not be changed and must be node1.
+       # name can not be changed and **must** be node1.
        name: node1

-       # This must be controller.
+       # This **must** be controller.
        role: Controller

        # This is the instance IP of a controller node, which is the haproxy primary node